-As President and Chief Executive Officer of the Visiting Nurse Service of New York, Marki Flannery oversees the largest not-for-profit home- and community-based health care organization in the United States.
-With annual revenues of approximately $2.3 billion and over 13,000 employees serving the five boroughs of New York City, Nassau, Suffolk, and Westchester Counties, and parts of upstate New York, VNSNY offers a comprehensive array of programs and health plans designed to meet the diverse health care needs of their patients and members.
-On any given day, VNSNY has over 44,000 patients and members in its care.
+As President and Chief Executive Officer of the Visiting Nurse Service of New York, Dan Savitt oversees one of the largest not-for-profit home- and community-based health care organizations in the United States.
+With annual revenues of nearly $2.5 billion and over 10,000 employees serving the five boroughs of New York City, Nassau, Suffolk, and Westchester Counties, and parts of upstate New York, VNSNY offers a comprehensive array of programs and health plans designed to meet the diverse health care needs of their patients, clients and health plan members.
+On any given day, VNSNY has over 44,000 patients and plan members in its care.

 Dr. Hany Abdelaal, president of VNSNY CHOICE Health Plans, has devoted his professional training and medical career to improving the quality and coordination of health care for older Americans.
 A firm believer in a strong, person-centric primary care system that embodies a holistic approach and is built upon a strong “medical home” foundation, Dr. Abdelaal and his colleagues work to develop and implement innovative managed care solutions designed to ensure that those who are most vulnerable among us do not fall through the cracks in our ever-evolving health care system.

 VNSNY CHOICE is an affiliate of the Visiting Nurse Service of New York, our nation’s largest not-for-profit home- and community-based health care organization.
 Dr. Abdelaal has been a frequent contributor to the Huffington Post and also contributes to Medium.